steve-cm/RaaS/README.md

 * A negative-value "unit price" indicates that the item has a variable price.
 In this case the minimum and maximum fields should be consulted.
 * Fixed value items also include "denomination", "currency_code", and "locale".
 These values represent the face value currency, while "currency_type" relates to "unit_price"
+* The "denomination" is the face value of the gift card and the "unit_price" is the cost of the gift card in USD.

 Example request/response: